crizzlyyy/learning/README.md

 Welcome to my Learning repository!

 This repository is intended to give you an insight into what I have already learned or I am capable of doing as a beginner in programming.
-It is a collection of small projects I have worked on.
+It is a collection of small projects I have worked on to practice.

 Feel free to explore the projects and their documentation.